mes32/plot-1d/README.md

 ```

 ## Requirements
-To run you will need Java 7 JRE runtime environment.
+To run you will need Java 7 JRE runtime environment or later.
 To develop you will need Java 7 JDK development kit and you will probably find make useful.

 ## Licence
 Copyright 2015 Michael Stockman